openearth/xbeach-docs/docs/xbeach_manual.rst

    boundary conditions.
 This variation is propagated into the model domain.
 Within this mode the following options are available:

    #.
-Resolving the wave refraction ’on the fly’ using the propagation
+Resolving the wave refraction âon the flyâ using the propagation
       in wave directional space.
 For large directional spreading or long distances this can lead to some smoothing of groupiness since the waves from different directions do not interfere but